 Failure to submit official degree-bearing credentials may result in revocation of an offer of admission, or dismissal from the graduate program if admission has already been granted.

 The School of Information Studies requires two letters of recommendation for applicants to the masters programs.
 Our requirement of two letters of recommendation is different from the general Syracuse University Graduate School requirement of three letters of recommendation.

 You can request letters of recommendation, and your recommenders can submit their recommendations, through the OnBase online application system.
 You will receive an email once your recommender submits their recommendation through OnBase.

 If you are unable to request letters electronically through OnBase, you must mail letters to the Graduate Enrollment Management Center (address and mailing instructions below) in sealed envelopes, on which the recommender has signed across the seal.

-Due to the current issues related to the global pandemic, the submission of GRE Exam scores is optional for ALL applicants for incoming students for 2022.
-If you take the exam then you are encouraged to submit your scores.
+Due to the current issues related to the global pandemic, the submission of GRE Exam scores is currently optional for all applicants.
+If you take the exam, then you are encouraged to submit your scores.

 We welcome the submission of GMAT or LSAT scores in lieu of GRE scores.

 For LIS applicants who may wish to complete a School Media specialization: New York State Education Department requires GRE exams scores to be submitted for all applicants for the M.S. in Library and Information Science – School Media Specialization.

 Official TOEFL or IELTS score (international applicants only)